-In the single-zone scenario, the originating CMS MUST timestamp this message immediately upon receipt of the 250 RSP to the NCS-signaling DLCX message.
+In the single-zone scenario, the originating CMS MUST timestamp this EM message immediately upon transmission of the NCS-signaling DLCX message.

-In the intra-domain or inter-domain scenarios, the originating CMS MUST timestamp this message upon receipt of the last signaling event in the following list:
+In the intra-domain or inter-domain scenarios, the originating CMS MUST timestamp this message upon transmission of the last signaling event in the following list:

-- receipt of the 250 RSP to the NCS-signaling DLCX message, or - receipt of the 200 RSP to the BYE.
+- transmission of the NCS-signaling DLCX message, or - transmission of the CMSS-signaling BYE message or CANCEL message.

-In the single-zone scenario, the terminating CMS MUST timestamp this message immediately upon receipt of the 250 RSP to the NCS-signaling DLCX message.
+In the single-zone scenario, the terminating CMS MUST timestamp this EM message immediately upon transmission of the NCS-signaling DLCX message.

-In the intra-domain or inter-domain scenarios, the terminating CMS MUST timestamp this message upon receipt of the last signaling event in the following list:
+In the intra-domain or inter-domain scenarios, the terminating CMS MUST timestamp this message upon transmission of the last signaling event in the following list: